-Although effective and safe vaccines exist for the Hepatitis B virus (HBV), the infection continues to represent a global health burden^[1].
-HBV remains a major public health issue, with approximately 296 million individuals chronically infected worldwide and 820,000 deaths reported in $2019^{[2]}$.
-The highest burden of HBV infection is observed in the World Health Organization (WHO) Western Pacific and African Regions^[3].
+Although effective and safe vaccines exist for the Hepatitis B virus (HBV), the infection continues to represent a global health burden[1].
+HBV remains a major public health issue, with approximately 296 million individuals chronically infected worldwide and 820,000 deaths reported in 2019[2].
+The highest burden of HBV infection is observed in the World Health Organization (WHO) Western Pacific and African Regions[3].
 The prevalence of HBV is assessed based on the serological presence of hepatitis B surface antigen (HBsAg) in the general population of a given geographic area.
-A prevalence of HBsAg of $\geq 8\%$ is categorize as high endemicity, 5-7% as high-intermediate, 2-4% as low-intermediate, and <2% as low endemicity^[4].
-Türkiye is considered a moderately endemic region for HBV, with HBsAg prevalence reaching between 2-8%.
-The national average HBsAg positivity rate is approximately 3.9%, corresponding to an estimated three million HBV-infected individuals^[5,6].
+A prevalence of HBsAq of ≥8% is categorized as high endemicity, 5-7% as high-intermediate, 2-4% as low-intermediate, and <2% as low endemicity[4].
+Türkiye is considered a intermediate endemic region for HBV, with HBsAg prevalence reaching between 2-8%.
+The national average HBsAq positivity rate is approximately 3.9%, corresponding to an estimated three million HBV-infected individuals[5,6].

-HBV is a DNA virus with an envelope, classified under the genus Orthohepadnavirus within the Hepadnaviridae family^[7].
-There are 10 recognized HBV genotypes, labeled A through $J^{[8]}$.
-The distribution of these genotypes differs by geographic region^[2].
-In Türkiye, genotype D is the most prevalent^[9].
+HBV is a DNA virus with an envelope, classified under the genus Orthohepadnavirus within the Hepadnaviridae family[7].
+There are 10 recognized HBV genotypes, labeled A through J[8].
+The distribution of these genotypes differs by geographic region[2].
+In Türkiye, genotype D is the most prevalent[9].
 HBV infection can be either acute or chronic, presenting with a spectrum that includes asymptomatic cases, mild illness, or severe and fulminant hepatitis.
 The age at which infection occurs plays a critical role in the likelihood of developing chronic infection.
-Chronic infection develops in approximately 90% of newborns and infants who contract the virus, compared to less than 5% of individuals infected in adulthood^[10].
+Chronic infection develops in approximately 90% of newborns and infants who contract the virus, compared to less than 5% of individuals infected in adulthood[10].

 Vaccination is the most effective strategy for preventing HBV infection.
-The first HBV received approval from the US Food and Drug Administration (FDA) in 1981, and in 1986, the original plasma-derived vaccine was replaced with a recombinant version^[11].
-In Türkiye, HBV was first introduced in 1998 as part of the "Extended Immunization Program."
-Since 2006, it has been administered at 0, 1, and 6 months of age^[12].
+The first HBV vaccine was approved by the US Food and Drug Administration in 1981.
+In 1986, the original plasmaderived vaccine was replaced with a recombinant version[11].
+In Türkiye, the HBV vaccine was first introduced in 1998 as part of the national Extended Immunization Program.
+Since 2006, it has been administered at 0, 1, and 6 months of age[12].
 The WHO recommends giving the first dose of HBV to all newborns within 24 hours of birth, followed by two or three doses spaced at least 4 weeks apart.
 For individuals who complete the three-dose schedule, booster doses are typically unnecessary.
-The vaccine confers protection for at least 20 years and likely provides lifelong immunity^[3].
+The vaccine confers protection for at least 20 years and likely provides lifelong immunity[3].
 Although effective and safe vaccines are available, HBV infection remains a global health challenge.
 Understanding the epidemiology of HBV is important from a public health perspective.
-This study aimed to identify hepatitis B cases and assess current seroprevalence by evaluating all serological markers of the HBV at the largest hospital in Istanbul.
+This study aimed to identify hepatitis B cases and assess current seroprevalence by evaluating all serological markers of HBV at the largest hospital in İstanbul.